sianjyunkuo/involve/README.md

 * A DELETE part to remove certain data from the MongoDB database.

 ## Start
-1. Clone the code to local
+1. Clone the code to local and install Flask, openai, and pymongo.
 2. Get MongoDB cloud link and replace into code line#9
 3. Get OpenAI API keys and replace into code line#14
 4. Run python app.py